avijit2527/ProjectUP100/README.md

 # UP100
 ## Updates regarding project

+### Updates on 10th Mar, 2020:
+  1. The trajectory can be found inside Results folder. traj.html

 ### Updates on 3rd Mar, 2020:
   1. Below is the movement of the agents in the gridworld using Kanpur Data:
   ![](./GIF/2020-03-07/10/0.0050.gif)